Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   - An enqueue can only be matched by a later dequeue.
   - A dequeue returns `false` when the queue is empty.
   - A dequeue returns `true` and matches an enqueue when the queue is not empty
-  - An enqueue returns `false` when the queue is full.
+  - An enqueue that returns `true` will be matched if there are enough dequeues after that.
-  - An enqueue would return `true` when the queue is not full and the number of elements should increase by one.
+  - An enqueue that returns `false` will never be matched.
 ] <linearizable-mpsc>

 === ABA-safety